As the UK falls behind with the rest of the world, we take a look at how other countries are legalising cannabis.

 The Liberals won the election with 184 seats, allowing the party to form a majority government with Trudeau as Prime Minister.
 The plan was to remove cannabis possession for personal consumption from the Controlled Drugs and Substances Act; however, new laws would be enacted for greater punishment of those convicted of supplying cannabis to minors and impairment while driving a motor vehicle.

-Cannabis in Mexico has been illegal since 1920, but personal possession was decriminalised in 2009.
+Marijuana in Mexico has been illegal since 1920, but personal possession was decriminalised in 2009.
 Medical use for THC content less than 1% was legalised in 2017.